AY2425S2-CS2113-T12-4/tp/docs/UserGuide.md

 - y: Year
 - H: Hour
 - m: Minute
-* If incorrect date time formats are used, then programme will use system date and time.
+* If incorrect date time formats are used for end time, then programme will use system date and time.
+* If incorrect date time formats are used for start time, then programme will not work.

 **Example 1:** `list`